 Hundreds of thousands of parcels are sent every day in the UK alone, with all sorts of weird and wonderful parcel sizes being handled carefully by many dedicated couriers.

 But every now and again, senders don’t quite choose the right postage size for what they’re sending.
-At best, this makes delivery a little more expensive, and at worst it results in a surcharge from the courier who, after having expected a small parcel, got was something much bigger instead.
+At best, this makes delivery a little more expensive, and at worst it results in a surcharge from the courier who, having expected a small parcel, got something much bigger instead.